muandet-lab/ipml-course/README.md

    <em>Recommended reading:</em> TBA

-- **`Lecture 2: Overview of Imprecise Probability`** introduces different ways of understanding and representing uncertainty.
+- **<a name="lecture-02"></a>`Lecture 2: Overview of Imprecise Probability`** introduces different ways of understanding and representing uncertainty.
 We begin by asking what uncertainty is and how probability is used to model it, before exploring key interpretations of probability and their implications for machine learning.
 We then discuss categories of uncertainty, such as aleatoric and epistemic, and examine the limits of traditional probability theory.
 Finally, we look at the game-theoretic approach to uncertainty and introduce lower and upper previsions as a more flexible framework for reasoning under uncertainty.

    <em>Lecture notes: available after the lecture</em>